For eight years, 97-year-old Grace Watanabe called the Symphony Residences of Lincoln Park home.

 In statement, a Symphony spokesperson said “the employees suspected of involvement are no longer employed at the facility and all staff were retrained in company policies relating to receiving gifts from residents and their families.
 The team at the residences has done everything in its power to prevent this from happening again.”

-“Ms. Watanabee had no family visiting, so she was vulnerable so that is how this happened,” Golbert said.
+“Ms. Watanabe had no family visiting, so she was vulnerable so that is how this happened,” Golbert said.

 Chicago police have launched a criminal investigation and the public guardian has started to work on getting the money back.